Elena Kostyuchenko: Career

+Personal life

+Kostyuchenko is an open lesbian.
+In March 2024, she married “Takie Dela” journalist Yana Kuchina.

 Views on journalism

 Kostyuchenko has said that “if we can say that the new social journalism has a purpose, this purpose is to give a voice to everyone.”
 She has also said that Russians “absolutely do not know what is happening in our country... because the regional press has been almost completely destroyed by the local authorities, we know nothing about what is happening in the regions.”
 In addition, she has complained that there are few realistic TV reports about events in the provinces.
 Only the Internet, she has added, provides some degree of valuable regional reportage.

 Honors and awards

 In May 2013, she was one of seven persons to win the “Freedom” award for her reportage about the Zhanaozen protests.

 She won the 2013 Fritt Ord (Free Word) Prize in Norway.

 Kostyuchenko was a speaker at the 2015 Oslo Freedom Forum.

 In 2015, she was awarded with the Distinguished Writing Award by the European Press Prize.

+For her book I Love Russia: Reporting from a Lost Country Kostyuchenko was awarded with the 2024 Pushkin House Book Prize and named within the best books of the year 2023 by The New Yorker and Time magazine.